chenyaofo/image-classification-codebase/README.md

 pyhocon -i conf/cifar10.conf -f properties
 ```

-3. We use NVIDIA DALI to accelerate the data preprocessing on ImageNet (use it by the flag `data.use_dali`) and webdataset tarfile format to store the ImageNet (create the tarfiles by `tools/make_wds.py` and use it by the flag `data.use_webdataset`).
+3. We use NVIDIA DALI to accelerate the data preprocessing on ImageNet (use it by the flag `data.use_dali`) and tfrecord format to store the ImageNet (create the tfrecords by `tools/make_tfrecord.py` and use it by the flag `data.use_tfrecord`).

 Finally, enjoy the code.